 Iss Pyaar Ko Kya Naam Doon 3: Gul Khan Unaffected By Barun Sobti-Sanaya Irani Fans’ Hate Comments!

 Ever since the makers announced the third instalment of Iss Pyaar Ko Kya Naam Doon, the fans were eager to watch their favourite jodi Sanaya Irani and Barun Sobti.
-They had been waiting for the show since five years.
+They had been waiting for the show for the past five years.

 They were happy, but their happiness was short-lived as they got to know that not Sanaya, but Shivani Tomar has been roped in opposite Barun Sobti!
 Read on...